Data Definition Language (DDL)

 DROP SCHEMA IF EXISTS "my_project" RESTRICT;

 Note: You cannot drop a schema if it contains objects (e.g. tables, views, functions or procedures, except comments).
 Use option CASCADE to specify to also drop those referencing objects.
 The default behavior is RESTRICT.
+System schemas (sys, tmp, profiler, json) can not be dropped as they are needed by the system.

-For details see: Documentation/SQLreference/Schema
+For details see: Schema.

-See also: CREATE SCHEMA CURRENT_SCHEMA SET SCHEMA
+See also: CREATE SCHEMA, CURRENT_SCHEMA, SET SCHEMA.

-Associated system table: sys.schemas
+Associated system table: sys.schemas.

 DROP SEQUENCE